sstover25/Scheduling_and_Working/README.md

 You are required to submit the following for review:

-- The URL of the deployed application: https://sstover25.github.io/The_Amazing_Password_Generator/
+- The URL of the deployed application: https://sstover25.github.io/Scheduling_and_Working/

-- The URL of the GitHub repository: https://github.com/sstover25/The_Amazing_Password_Generator
+- The URL of the GitHub repository: https://github.com/sstover25/Scheduling_and_Working

 ---

 ## Credits

 ```
-Coding assistance from KU bootcamp modules, https://www.w3schools.com, https://developer.mozilla.org/, and Stack Overflow.
+Coding assistance from KU bootcamp modules, https://developer.mozilla.org/, Bootstrap documentation, jQuery documentation, Moment.js documentation, and Stack Overflow.

 ```